dlee37/log-collector/README.md

 - Cache auto evicts every 2 minutes or when LRU cap is hit
 - Supports pagination
 - Debug friendly Dockerfile
+- Has another endpoint for users to list all files in /var/log

 ## Design Overview
 - **Controller Layer**: Accepts incoming HTTP requests and delegates to services.